RichardFreedman/intervals-streamlit/README.md

 ### 6. Change the Terminal to Point to your New Project Folder

-- Now find the **new project folde**r** (which we will call a 'directory') you created in Step 3 above.
+- Now find the **new project folder** (which we will call a 'directory') you created in Step 3 above.
 We will enter the 'path' to that directory in the terminal, preceeded by "cd", like this:

 ```
 cd Documents/Projects/MyProject